umarhassan-mitodl/11.235-fall-2009/content/pages/readings.md

 Houtzager, Peter P., and Arnab K. Acharya.
 "Associations, Active Citizenship, and the Quality of Democracy in Brazil and Mexico." _Forthcoming in Theory and Society_, 2010.

-Ananth Pur, Kripa, and Mick Moore. "{{% resource_link "5dc620c9-cc29-410f-8c66-619001bb80b1" "Ambiguous Institutions: Traditional Governance and Local Democracy in Rural India" %}}."
+Ananth Pur, Kripa, and Mick Moore. "[Ambiguous Institutions: Traditional Governance and Local Democracy in Rural India](https://www.tandfonline.com/doi/full/10.1080/00220380903002921)."
 IDS Working Paper #282.
 Brighton: Institute of Development Studies at the University of Sussex, 2007.

 ### Recommended